ovh/docs/pages/platform/ai-notebooks/how_to_cli_sharing/guide.en-gb.md

 It will be different for every notebook you will create.
 Anyone in your Public Cloud project can now access this URL from their browser using their own credentials.

-## Share a notebook with people outside of your Public Cloud project
+## Share a notebook with people outside your Public Cloud project

-In order to allow people outside of your Public Cloud project to access your notebook, we need to generate some credentials for them that will only give them access to the notebooks we want.
+In order to allow people outside your Public Cloud project to access your notebook, we need to generate some credentials for them that will only give them access to the notebooks we want.
 These credentials are named App tokens and are represented by a long string of characters.